headzoo/bitcoin-wallet-api/README.md

 ```

 ##### Headzoo\CoinTalk\Wallet
-Wraps an instance of `Headzoo\CoinTalk\JsonRPC` to provide a higher level interface.
+Wraps an instance of `Headzoo\CoinTalk\JsonRPCInterface` to provide a higher level interface.
 This class has a method for every
 single wallet method, eg `Wallet::getInfo()`, `Wallet::backup($destination)`, `Wallet::getAccount($account)`, etc. Using
 this class instead of using `Headzoo\CoinTalk\JsonRPC` directly makes it easier to catch programming errors, and allows
 IDEs to provide type hinting.